7 Bounce Rate Statistics For eCommerce Stores

 Page Load Speed and User Experience

 Slow loading speeds are one of the biggest culprits behind high bounce rates in eCommerce stores.
-Studies show that 53% of mobile users abandon sites that take longer than 3 seconds to load.
+Studies show that a significant majority of mobile users abandon sites that take longer than 3 seconds to load.

 Consider these critical speed factors: